ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-realflight.rst

 The quickest way to get started it to buy `RealFlight 9 <https://store.steampowered.com/app/1070820/RealFlight_9/>`__ in `Steam <https://store.steampowered.com/>`__.

+The following instructions assume that you have setup your Flight Control box method, using either the Interlink Controller normally sold with RealFlight, a joystick, or your OpenTX transmitter in joystick mode.
+See the last section on this page for setup instructions, if using an OpenTX transmitter.
+After installing RealFlight, familiarize yourself with its operation a bit before proceeding.

 Enabling RealFlight Link Feature
 ================================